 The spice trade brought Hoi An prosperity, turning it into a maritime highway for the exchange of goods, styles, and ideas.
 Today, you can enjoy this while walking around the center of the city, or while you enjoy the many colorful lanterns that light up the city every night.
 Hoi An is a charming town with beautiful buildings housing boutique hotels, shops, restaurants, and bars.

 Hoi An, and the surrounding area, must be experienced by bike – on a guided tour or on your own.
 Drive over the many bridges that connect the small islands with the mainland and roll on past water buffaloes in the rice fields and small villages.
 Maybe you choose to stop at a family business far out in the country.
 Here locals produce reed mats and noodles.

-A bit outside the central Vietnamese city, Da Nang, you will find a few oddities.
+A bit outside the central Vietnamese city, of Da Nang, you will find a few oddities.
 First, take the cable car to Ba Na Hills, an amusement park with a medieval look with castles, spires, and slides.
 From here you can continue to the Golden Bridge – a 150-meter-long bridge, carried by two giant hands.

 Ba Na Hills and the Golden Bridge were built exclusively for tourists – a mix of Disneyland and a medieval city.
 The interesting thing is that the bridge has become a real Instagram icon.
 If you can find the fun in the crazy, Ba Na Hills and Golden Bridge are a nice day trip from Hoi An.